ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

     User:              YOU@us.ibm.com
     Account:           YOURs Account (32cdeadbeefdeadbeef1234132412343) <-> 1234567
     Resource group:    default
-    CF API endpoint:   https://api.us-south.cf.cloud.ibm.com (API version: 2.147.0)
+    CF API endpoint:
     Org:
     Space:
     ```

-9. Use the helper script provided by IBM to create a new API token, and register it as a secret in your {{site.data.keyword.openshiftshort}} cluster.
-Copy this from the Requirements section not from the text below:
+9. Use the helper script provided by IBM to create the following resources:
+    - ibm cloud API token that represents you and your permissions to use the IBM cloud
+    - kubernetes Secret resource holding the API token with the name `secret-ibm-cloud-operator` in the `default` namespace
+    - kubernetes ConfigMap resource with the name `config-ibm-cloud-operator` in the `default` namespace to hold the region and resource group

+    Copy curl command from the Requirements section not from the text below:

     ```sh
     curl ... | bash
     ```
-1. Optionally verify that the kubernetes secret has been created:
+1. Verify that the kubernetes secret has been created:
     ```sh
     kubectl describe secret secret-ibm-cloud-operator -n default
     ```
    {:pre}

     ```sh
     Name:         secret-ibm-cloud-operator
     Namespace:    default